 When any course has multiple scores that are computed/weighted to a final course grade, all decimal points should be considered in calculating the final course grade.
-The final course grade is rounded to the nearest whole number without decimals.
+The final course grade is determined by rounding to the nearest whole number without decimals.